Evankm/Tutoring-app/README.md

-UmslTutorSchedulingSystem
+## UmslTutorSchedulingSystem

+## With this application our team won 2nd place at UMSL Hackathon 2021.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.1.
+project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.1.

 ## Development server